chargarlic/pgpkms/README.md

 #### Options:

 * `-k <id>` or `--key <id>`
-  The ID of the key to use (defalts to the value of the `PGP_KMS_KEY` environment variable).
+  The ID, ARN or alias of the key to use.
 This can be one of:
   * Key ID: e.g. `1234abcd-12ab-34cd-56ef-1234567890ab`
   * Key ARN: e.g. `arn:aws:kms:us-east-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab`
   * Alias name: e.g. `alias/ExampleAlias`